Reno Car Seat Inspection and Installation

 The Point of Impact Car Seat Inspection and Installation program offers scheduled appointments at REMSA’s Center for Prehospital Education facility in Reno and throughout the community each month.

 For an appointment, bring your child(ren) and car seat(s) and schedule about 30 minutes.
 If you have more than one car seat it may take longer.
 Staff and volunteers will check for obvious defects and determine whether the car seat appears on a national recall list.
 In addition, they will check the installation, correct any problems and provide education on the proper use and installation of the car seat.

 You should check the car seat to make sure it has all its parts, labels and instructions and it should never have been involved in a crash.
 Also, car seats should be registered.
 Registration makes it easy for the manufacturer to contact the consumer in the event of a recall.

 Point of Impact launched in 1998 and is a community outreach program offered by REMSA.
 The program’s volunteers inspect and properly install more than 300 car seats each year.
 The program is administered by a REMSA employee who educates and trains volunteers who staff the community checkpoint events.
-To make a Point of Impact Car Seat Inspection appointment, please review our schedule.

 Frequently Asked Questions